blacklanternsecurity/bbot/README.md

   --version             show BBOT version and exit
 ~~~

 # BBOT Config
-BBOT loads its config from these places in the following order:
+Additional config options (such as API keys, rate limits, user-agent, etc.) can be passed to BBOT via its YAML config.
+BBOT loads its config beginning from `~/.config/bbot`:

 - `~/.config/bbot/bbot.yml` <-- Use this one as your main config
 - `~/.config/bbot/secrets.yml` <-- Use this one for sensitive stuff like API keys
-- command line (`--config`)
+- command line (`--config`) <-- Use this to specify a custom `.yml` or override individual config options

 These config files will be automatically created for you when you first run BBOT.